speechbrain/speechbrain/recipes/ESC50/interpret/README.md

-# Postdoc interpretability - ESC50 Dataset
+# Posthoc interpretability - ESC50 Dataset

 The objective of postdoc interpretability is to offer an explanation regarding the decision made by a pre-trained classifier.